 - In the Version box, specify a version number for the boot image.

 - In the Comment box, specify a brief description of how the boot image is used.

-On the Options page, select the platform, scratch space and click Next.
+On the Options page, select the platform, scratch space, and click Next.

 On the Customization page, you can specify the needed customizations.
 We’ll only uncheck Enable command support (F8) that is not recommended for production use.
-All settings you can also edit once process completed.
+All settings you can also edit once the process is completed.
 Click Next.

 On the Summary page, review the specified details and click Next.

 Wait a few minutes while the boot image is generated.

 Once the process is completed successfully.
 Click Finish.

 The boot image is now listed in the Boot Image node.